Table of contents

 Analysts segment orders by the number of sessions before making these orders (1, 2, 3, 4, and 5+).
 Long chains of interactions (5+ sessions) are handled similarly to short chains: the first two and the last two sessions are the most important.

 During these first and last sessions, a user gets acquainted with the product and makes a purchase decision.
 The contribution of other sessions is lower, so the rest of the sessions are considered as one item.
-As a result, M. video marketers received a dashboard where orders are segmented by advertising source, region, product category, and number of sessions before registration.
+As a result, marketers receive a dashboard where orders are segmented by advertising source, region, product category, and number of sessions before registration.

 This dashboard gives answers to the following questions: